Solve/Next

 Street and venue consumer interviews

-Past-behaviour anchoring in the streets and venues of Paris—not “do you like the arts?” but “walk me through the last time you chose how to spend a free evening.”
-The structured interview technique you develop here surfaces what your own customers actually decide, rather than what they say they believe.
+Past-behavior anchoring in the streets and venues of Paris—not “do you like the arts?” but “walk me through the last time you chose how to spend a free evening.”
+The structured interview surfaces what your own customers actually decide, rather than what they say they believe.

 Stakeholder panel